 On making contact with Liston Family Law, you will be invited to schedule a face to face meeting or video consultation call through Zoom to discuss your matter.
 This meeting usually takes approximately 30-45 minutes, during which we will take your details and discuss the background to your current situation and the possible ways to resolve it.

-We will advise you on the various options and the potential costs.
+We will advise you on the various legal options available to you and the potential costs.
 An initial consultation might be enough for you to manage your family or financial situation but, if not, the various ways in which we can help you progress your case will be explained to you.

 Initial consultations can take place at our offices in Limerick, through Zoom or by appointment in your home county.

 We will discuss with you the benefit of us writing to your former partner or spouse first before any steps are taken in the legal process.
-If they engage a solicitor, agreement can often be reached on many issues.
-If no, or an unsatisfactory, response is received, we will advise you on the next steps to take.
+If they engage a solicitor, an agreement can often be reached on many issues.
+If no response or an unsatisfactory reply is received, we will advise you on the next steps to take.

 Your case may be suitable for mediation and we will also discuss this with you.